hmgomes/StreamingRandomPatches/README.md

 `EvaluateInterleavedTestThenTrain -l (meta.StreamingRandomPatches -l (trees.HoeffdingTree -g 50 -c 0.01) -s 100 -o (Percentage (M * (m / 100))) -c 60 -a 6) -i 100000000 -f 100000000 -s (ArffFileStream -f elecNormNew.arff)`

-Explanation: this command executes a interleaved test then train evaluation on SRP with 100 classifiers (-s 100) using 60% of the features to build each subspace (-c 60 and -o (Percentage (M * (m / 100)))) on the ELEC dataset (-f elecNormNew.arff).
+Explanation: this command executes a interleaved test then train evaluation on SRP with 100 classifiers (-s 100) using 60% of the features to build each subspace (-m 60 and -o (Percentage (M * (m / 100)))) on the ELEC dataset (-f elecNormNew.arff).
 **Make sure to extract the elecNormNew.arff dataset, and setting -f to its location, before executing the command.**